 We are excited to announce the launch of our new temporary exhibition: Forgotten Wrecks of the First World War.

-The Forgotten Wrecks project is being run by the Maritime Archaeology Trust who say:
+The Forgotten Wrecks project is being run by the Maritime Archaeology Trust.

-The exhibition will be open to the public from Saturday the 27th of May, and will run until Wednesday the 9th of August.
-To mark the opening of the exhibition during half term week visitors young and old are invited to create their own ‘make and take’ Captain’s hat.
+During the exhibition, visitors young and old are invited to create their own ‘make and take’ Captain’s hat.
 Visitors can share their creations on our Facebook, Twitter and Instagram pages for a chance to be featured!

 Please note that the exhibition will be situated on the second floor of the museum, which is only accessible by stairs.